edap/ofxRayTracer/README.md

 ### Usage

- If you want to try it out, that's how you set up a scene, loading the model and you putting the meshes in a `vector<Primitives>`
+ If you want to try it out, that's how you set up a scene

 ```cpp
 shared_ptr<ofImage> image;